afourmy/pyNMS/README.md

 - [x] Add to/remove from AS should be done graphically only: no need for buttons.
 - [ ] Highlight all elements of a domain
 - [ ] Improve the AS management window.
 Button with arrows instead of add/remove edge
-- [ ] Use the K-shortest paths for load-balancing at the edge of an AS
 - [ ] Delete AS button.
 Rename AS.
 Delete area.
 Rename area.
 - [ ] Interaction between rename an object and the AS management.
 - [ ] Find a way to make the network tree view work, by retrieving the name of the category